-5.3 User Notes and Known Problems
+5.2 User Notes and Known Problems

-The status_flag field is briefly set to "Alarm" during daily preventative maintenance due to water and/or alcohol used to clean the window.
+The status\flag field is briefly set to "Alarm" during daily preventative maintenance due to water and/or alcohol used to clean the window.

-The VCEILs at the ARM sites are normally operated in vertical orientation.
+The CEILs at the ARM sites are normally operated in vertical orientation.
 The tilt angle of the CL31 is measured by a thermal sensor on the transmitter board.
 A diurnal oscillation of the measured tilt angle from 0 to 3 degrees has been observed that is attributed only to solar heating of the ceilometer, not due to an actual change in the tilt angle.
-The detected cloud-base height is automatically compensated for the tilt angle.
+The detected cloud base height is normally automatically compensated for the tilt angle.
+However, this option was disabled in 2013 to provide for the derivation of the planetary boundary layer height (BCR-1916).